LonelySpaceDog/random_dog/README.md

 #TODO

 Implement all features of Dog API:

--Get dogs by breed
+- Get dogs by breed

--Get severel Images
+- Get severel Images